era86/era86.github.io/_drafts/2018-03-21-a-quick-review-of-the-asus-zenbook-3-ux390ua.markdown

 [![Asus Zenbook 3](/assets/images/posts/asus-zenbook-main.png){: .bordered.centered }](/assets/images/posts/asus-zenbook-main.png)

-In 2016, I purchased a [Thinkpad 13]() to replace my MacBook.
+In 2016, I purchased a [Thinkpad 13]({% link _posts/2016-11-26-a-quick-review-of-the-lenovo-thinkpad-13.markdown %}) to replace my Apple MacBook.
 After a couple weeks of use, I ran into issues with the Thinkpad's battery life and suspend functionality in Ubuntu.
 I also found its chassis a bit flimsy, flexible, and cheap-feeling.
 It was fine for home-use, but not for travel, since I tend to pack my laptops tightly into my backpack along with shoes, clothes, etc. I didn't trust the plastic chassis to withstand any of that punishment.

 Last September, I decided to move on from the Thinkpad 13.
-There were many laptops I considered, most of which fit my requirements.
-After a couple weeks of research, I eventually pulled the trigger on an [Asus ZenBook 3]().
+I considered many laptops, most of which fit my requirements.
+After a couple weeks of research, I eventually pulled the trigger on an [Asus ZenBook 3](https://www.asus.com/us/Laptops/ASUS-ZenBook-3-UX390UA).

 [![Zenbook Box](/assets/images/posts/asus-zenbook-box.png){: .bordered }](/assets/images/posts/asus-zenbook-box.png)

-The Asus ZenBook 3 has more than enough power to perform the basic tasks I require at home: streaming video, writing code, running VMs, and playing [Stardew Valley]().
+The Asus ZenBook 3 has more than enough power to perform the basic tasks I require at home: streaming video, writing code, running VMs, and playing [Stardew Valley](https://stardewvalley.net/).
 It also features an extremely slim, aluminum chassis (very similar to the MacBook), sturdy enough to withstand any road-warrior punishment forced upon it.

 It's been a couple of months, now.
 So, I decided to write a quick review of the laptop so far.